Summary of new Capital Gains Tax (CGT) rules

 All residential properties within the definition are potentially within scope, regardless of their value.
 This distinguishes the new charge from the ATED-related CGT charge, which limits the charge to properties for which the consideration for disposal exceeds a specified “threshold amount”.
-This decreased from £2 million to £1 million with effect from 6 April 2015 for gains accruing after that date.
+This decreased from A?2 million to A?1 million with effect from 6 April 2015 for gains accruing after that date.

 The charge applies to “NRCGT gains” made by individuals, trustees and closely held non-resident companies and funds that are not widely marketed.
 Companies that are not closely-held and funds that are widely marketed are not caught and neither are most institutional investors.

 Principal private residence relief (PPR) is available in appropriate circumstances.
 However, there is a new rule for PPR, applicable both to non-UK residents in relation to residential property in the UK and UK residents in relation to property overseas.